Ten Elements of Effective Relationships

-One of the most stable couples I know has never, in 42 years of marriage - not for kids, or weather or social commitments or work - missed a Friday night dinner date.
+One of the most stable couples I know has never, in 42 years of marriage — not for kids, weather, social commitments, or work — missed a Friday night dinner date.

-When the conversation is open, nothing is left to the imagination and there is a sense of safety, a date night is just the thing to create a container of romance around the openness fostered by good communication.
-Remember gentleman, the way to a man's heart may be through his stomach, but the way to a woman's is through her ears.
+When the conversation is open, nothing is left to the imagination and there is a sense of safety.
+A date night is just the thing to create a container of romance around the openness fostered by good communication.
+Remember gentlemen, the way to a man's heart may be through his stomach, but the way to a woman's is through her ears.